remp2020/crm-stripe-module/README.md

 ### Wallet payments (ApplePay/GooglePay) - Stripe Payment Request Button

-For using ApplePay or GooglePlay you have to use StripeWallet payment gateway.
+For using ApplePay or GooglePay you have to use StripeWallet payment gateway.
 Configuration in CRM is the same as with *Stripe Elements*, but you have to setup one more config - _Stripe Display Name_.
 This text will be used as a label for TOTAL about in the native payment window.

 This payment gateway handles ApplePay and GooglePay via the exact implementation where Stripe shows the correct payment button in the end.

 **RECOMMENDATION**: In the sales funnel, please use javascript from documentation and enable/disable this payment method based on client browser support.
 It doesn't make sense to show the customer ApplePay/GooglePay as a valid payment option if it is unavailable.
 You can use javascript from official documentation - ![Stripe Payment Request Button](https://stripe.com/docs/stripe-js/elements/payment-request-button)

-It can looks like this:
+It looks like this:

 ```js
 var stripe = Stripe("you-public-key", {